Darrenfisherlol/DotNet-CoffeeShop/README.md

 ### About me :D
 - Open to work
-- This app is using HTML, CSS, and .Net
+- This app is using HTML, CSS, JS, and .Net
-- Goal is to use HTML, CSS, JS, & ASP .Net Core build multiple apps
+- Goal is to use HTML, CSS, JS, & ASP .Net Core to learn about .Net full stack
-  - ex: coffee shop, financial, store sales & analytics, ecommerce, and dating site